catalyst-fp7/documents/interoperability/interoperability.md

 ## Analytics intermediate results and attention mediation

+We expect a great variety of analytic tools to be developed, but though we aim to standardize how the analytics platform can obtain data from the catalyst conversation platforms, the specific utilization of the analytics output by these platforms will be intimately tied to either the conversation platform itself or one of its visualisation.
+For that reason, it is not a realistic goal to standardize an exhaustive list of possible analytic semantics, and maybe even syntax.
+The utilization of analytics data will always be mostly ad-hoc.

+However, some basic principles can be agreed upon: First, analytic results should refer to resources by their RDF identifier; second, we could develop a syntax for the most common cases, based on JSON-LD; and third, we have to agree on basic API endpoints.

-A common case of analytics for sending intermediate results is to "annotate" the nodes of the concept map with aggregate values
+A common case of analytics for sending intermediate results is to "annotate" the nodes of the concept map with aggregate values.
+Those aggregate values can be expressed as RDF properties from a closed vocabulary.
+A document will be written that documents the meaning of each of those properties, with their JSON-LD name.
+The JSON-LD document would follow this structure:

 * node (GenericIdea, User, Post, etc.)
-     * metric_aggregate_name (EX:  NUM_COMMENTER, NUN_DIRECT_COMMENTS, NUM_TOTAL_POSTS, LEVEL_OF_DISAGREMENT)
+    * metric_aggregate_name (EX:  NUM_COMMENTER,
+        NUM_DIRECT_COMMENTS, NUM_TOTAL_POSTS, LEVEL_OF_DISAGREMENT)
         * value (typically a scalar value, but may be a structure, such as a list of participants)

 The meaning of aggregate names and format (and interpretation) of the value, for metrics that do not provide their own visualisations, is done through shared knowledge.
 A metric will typically generate more than one aggregate per node.